joenkl/candidate-project/README.md

 In order to validate that you are properly setup after running the setup script you can perform the following steps:

-- Open two terminal windows (one for the client, one for the server)
+- Open two terminal windows (one for the client, one for the server).
 - NOTE: You will be asked to pick either the Go or JS server as part of the coding practice.
 It's your choice.

 Window 1: (if Go)